BASIC BOOK INFORMATION

 A young violinist, overwhelmed with excitement, about to embark on a career as a member of New York’s Metropolitan Opera Orchestra… A great event, the premiere of a classic production of Verdi’s Don Carlo, about to take place in a high-stakes atmosphere… An audience of refined glitterati, waiting with great anticipation… A leading tenor being placated in the wings… A celebrated maestro on the podium in the orchestra pit… All these elements set the stage for the suspense of Murder In The Pit.

-With the recent media attention given to the new and innovative PR campaign launched by the Metropolitan Opera, thousands of Americans have become fascinated with the world of opera.
-Erica Miner's new suspense novel Murder In The Pit gives readers an intimate glimpse into the workings of that rarefied world “behind the golden curtain,” in a book that both they and suspense fans can enjoy.
-The book will be published in June of 2010 by Twilight Times Books.
-Advance reviews are out, and are all five-star:
+With media attention perennially fixated on the goings-on at the prestigious Metropolitan Opera, thousands of opera lovers worldwide continue to be fascinated with the world of opera.
+Erica Miner's suspense novel 'Murder In The Pit' gives readers an intimate glimpse into the workings of that rarefied world “behind the golden curtain,” in a book that both they and suspense fans can enjoy.
+The book, published by Twilight Times Books, has garnered five-star reviews from fans and online critics :

 "....
-Murder in the Pit is an adventure of the imagination, a play within a play. ...[Miner] has recreated in a fascinating operatic world a tangle of plot twists whose intricacies ultimately unravel to reveal the prose of an author who is sure of her skills."
+Murder In The Pit is an adventure of the imagination, a play within a play. ...[Miner] has recreated in a fascinating operatic world a tangle of plot twists whose intricacies ultimately unravel to reveal the prose of an author who is sure of her skills."

 "...As a lover of classical music and a patron of Tanglewood when I was younger, I was extremely happy with all the in-depth knowledge that Ms. Miner has delivered.
 She was actually a violinist at the Met, so she certainly knows the world of which she speaks.
 Because of this background, as well as quick-witted writing, Ms. Miner has put together a very solid mystery with a cast of characters who were an absolute joy to read."